One Impulse from Vernal Wood

 Siblings One Impulse from Vernal Wood, Chesterwood National Historic Trust 9-acre woodland, Stockbridge, MA 2019 – 21

 SIBLINGS Consists of two large remaining hemlock stumps having had most of their upper sections blown off in a storm.
-Using these broken elements we constructed two linear sculpture configurations suggesting two siblings possibly offspring from their mother tree playfully cascading down the hillside over rocks and through ferns on the forest floor.
-Each tree piece begins with the remaining section of their rooted stump as a point of departure, continues with a mid-section of reconfigured forms rejoined and terminating with their individual tree tops.
+Using these broken elements we constructed two linear sculpture configurations suggesting two siblings.
+Each tree piece begins with their rooted stump as a point of departure, continues with a mid-section of reconfigured forms rejoined and terminating with their individual tree tops.
+Approx. 70’ x 8’ x 2’ each

 Dreaming One Impulse from Vernal Wood, Chesterwood National Historic Trust 9-acre woodland, Stockbridge, MA 2019 – 21